lanimall/docker-samples/terracotta-ee-4x/README.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-Great, nothing is runnning anymore...we can move forward

 1 - Because we need the 2 Terracotta nodes to talk to each other, let's first create a docker network that will be used by the 2 TC processes.